yoriiis/abtasty-debugger/assets/store.md

 - Displays a debug mode button to activate AB Tasty logs in the DevTools console.
 - Displays a detail view of each tests with their general informations (ID, status, type, targeting mode, async, traffic).
 - Displays a link to see the test report.
-- List all variations of the test if the status is `accepted` or `traffic_rejected`, with their name, traffic, JSON modifications link and activation button.
+- List all variations of the test if the status is `accepted` or `traffic_rejected`, with their name, traffic, a link of JSON modifications and activation button.
-- List all trackings informations of the test with their name and selector.
+- List all trackings information of the test with their name and selector.
-- List all targeting informations of the test (URL, code, selector, cookie, IP) with their status.
+- List all targeting information of the test (URL, code, selector, cookie, IP) with their status.
 - Displays a link to edit the test targetings on the AB Tasty editor.
 - The list of targeting is sorted to show the invalid targets at the top of the list.
-- Collapse/expand all variations, trackings and targeting informations.
+- Collapse/expand all variations, trackings and targetings information.

 ## Labels